How to Complete a Postal Change of Address

 - Home or vehicle insurance policy

-If you plan on selecting the Premium Forwarding Service, you also need to bring a form of payment (cash, check, credit card, or debit card).
+You’ll fill out Form 3575 and turn it in.
+There is no fee, unless you select the Premium Forwarding Service.
+If you want that service, bring a form of payment (cash, check, credit card, or debit card).
 Payment for the entire period of service is due at the time of application.

-If more than 10 postal business days have passed since your COA was activated and you haven’t received any forwarded mail, call the USPS.
+Call the local Post Office if more than 10 postal business days have passed since the start date and you haven’t received any forwarded mail.

 What mail will get forwarded?

-Most classes of mail will be forwarded after your change of address is completed.
-A common question is “Will certified mail get forwarded?”
+Most classes of mail will be forwarded after a change of address is complete.
+A common question is “will certified mail get forwarded?”
 And the answer is yes!
-See what types of mail will be forwarded for each type of service.
+See what items will be forwarded for each type of service.

 For regular mail forwarding with the USPS:

-- First-Class Mail®, Priority Mail®, and Express Mail® will be forwarded for up to 12 months at no charge.
+- First-Class Mail®, Priority Mail®, and Express Mail® (typically bills, invoices, personal correspondence, etc.) will be forwarded up to 12 months at no charge.